SimonePuel/Coseismic-Slip-Inversion/FEniCS_hIPPYlib_installation.md

 * PETSc dependencies: parmetis, scotch, suitesparse, superlu_dist, ml, hypre;
 * (optional): mshr, jupyter.

-It can be downloaded from the hIPPYlib website or installed (https://hippylib.readthedocs.io/en/3.0.0/installation.html) directly in the FEniCS Anaconda environment using ``pip``.
+It can be downloaded from the hIPPYlib website, or installed (https://hippylib.readthedocs.io/en/3.0.0/installation.html) directly in the FEniCS Anaconda environment using ``pip``.
 With the supported version of FEniCS and its dependencies installed on your machine, hIPPYlib can be installed via pip as follows:

 ``pip install hippylib --user``

-Otherwise, to pip install the development version of hIPPYlib use the command:
+Otherwise, to pip install the development version of hIPPYlib from the GitHub master branch use the command:

 ``pip install -e git+https://github.com/hippylib/hippylib.git@master#egg=hippylib``

-Finally, to activate the FEniCS-hIPPYlib environment, use the following command:
+Finally, to activate the FEniCS-hIPPYlib environment, type the following command on your terminal:

 ``conda activate fenicsproject``